 An inspiration to great artists, I rise 100 metres out of the water.
 I’m surrounded by open air, but cause many to lose their breath.
-Where Am I?
+I am Mazinaw Rock at Bon Echo Provincial Park.

 Watch the past come to life as you explore the largest collection of visible Indigenous pictographs in Canada, or have your breath taken away by views that have inspired the works of many artists, including the Group of Seven.